usman134151/eclipse/README.md

 These are the steps to get the app up and running.
 Once you're using the app, feel free to change any individual parts.

+> Note: If you don't want to use Nova, remove it from composer dependencies.
+See the *Nova admin panel* section for an explanation why I chose Nova.

 1. Clone the repository
 2. `composer install`
 3. Rename `.env.example` to `.env` and run `php artisan key:generate`